 You will also need to prove that your monthly income is equal to or above 3,500 euros.
 You will need to add 20% to this threshold if you are accompanied by your spouse and 15% for every child.

 If you get the visa, you will have the right to stay in Greece for a year, extendable by 6 months, so 18 months in total.
 The visa fee is about 75 euros.
+You will also have to arrange for your insurance, you can check SafetyWing.
+They offer special travel and medical insurance for digital nomads.

 Applicants who will choose to make Greece their tax residency country, will benefit from the 7-year 50% tax break mentioned earlier.
 There are also rumors of special treatment and extension to UK citizens in light of Brexit.